-- A. Interview, Reflect, & Connect: Interview one older adult (age 65 or older) about his or her subjective experience of having grown older. - B. Read, Reflect, & Connect: Read "Surrounded by Madness...", "Conversations on Dying", or "Brought to Our Senses" and reflect on the aging related themes in themes in the book.
+- A. Interview, Reflect, & Connect: Interview one older adult (age 65 or older) about his or her subjective experience of having grown older. - B. Read, Reflect, & Connect: Read "Conversations on Dying", "Brought to Our Senses" or "Book #3" and reflect on the aging related themes of the book.

-You will then write a 5-6 page paper reflecting on these experiences of aging (either from your interviews or book(s)) and how they connect to themes and theories in Adult Development and Aging.
+You will then write a paper reflecting on these experiences of aging (either from your interviews or book(s)) and how they connect to themes and theories in Adult Development and Aging.

-Experiences of Aging (15%) March 28th
+Experiences of Aging (20%)